johnwils/bcrypt-salt/README.md

   Accounts._options.bcryptRounds = bs.saltRounds;
 });
 ```

-### More about bcrypt and saltRounds
+### More about bcrypt saltRounds

-The complexity of the hash is directly related to the `saltRounds`.
-The higher the `saltRounds`, the more secure the hash.
-However, setting this too high can take a really long time resulting in a bad user experience (i.e. when creating accounts based on a hashed password or logging in).
+The calculation time of the hash is directly related to the `saltRounds`.
+A higher `saltRounds` ensures more complex and secure hashes are used.
+However, setting this too high can take a really long time resulting in a bad user experience (i.e. when creating accounts based on a hashed password).
+Every subsequent login will take the same amount of time as when creating the account.

 Checkout the [brypt npm documentation](https://www.npmjs.com/package/bcrypt#a-note-on-rounds)

+### maxHashTime, why default to 500ms?
+500ms is provided as a default value.
+A time that is acceptable for each use case is subjective, so not meant as a recommendation.
+Each developer can set this to what works best for them.
+A value of 1000ms might work for you, or 250ms.
+Note: anything higher then 10000ms will generate a warning because (honestly, that is ridiculous).